DataFire/Integrations/integrations/generated/appveyor/README.md

   * url `string`: This property has not been observed in JSON responses, but is

 ### ArtifactType
-* ArtifactType `string` (values: Auto, AzureCloudService, AzureCloudServiceConfig, File, NuGetPackage, SsdtPackage, WebDeployPackage, Zip): Possible values from `Push-AppveyorArtifact` cmdlet `-Type` parameter.
+* ArtifactType `string` (values: Auto, AzureCloudService, AzureCloudServiceConfig, ElasticBeanstalkPackage, File, NuGetPackage, OctopusPackage, SsdtPackage, WebDeployPackage, Zip): Possible values from `Push-AppveyorArtifact` cmdlet `-Type` parameter.

 ### Build
 * Build